A female Asian doctor and a male Black doctor smile and talk as they walk outside on a sunny day

 Steven Jackson, MD, is a physical medicine and rehabilitation doctor – and the medical director of patient experience – at Regions Hospital in St. Paul, Minnesota.
 Committed to ensuring every patient receives the care they need, Dr. Jackson believes cultural humility and a shared curiosity about our differences are key to building stronger communities.

-More about equity, inclusion and anti-racism at HealthPartners
+More about health equity and inclusion at HealthPartners

 Being welcome, included and valued is a basic human need and essential to health and well-being.
 It’s why eliminating inequities is key to building healthy communities.